 Disclaimer; I'm providing this information as a courtesy to travelers.
 Please reconfirm instructions with your local sources like hotels and tour guides when you get there in person.
 Everything is subject to change folks!
 The frst change occurred on August 1.
 See more below!

-The new Machu Picchu tickets tracking page will pop up when you land on the official Tu Boleto website.
-This page is desgined for travelers who are going in person to the village of Aguas Calientes, to view entrance tickets to Machu Picchu in person for the next day.
+The new Machu Picchu tickets tracking page will pop up when you land on the official Tu Boleto government website.
+This page is desgined for travelers who are going in person to the village of Aguas Calientes, to view entrance ticket availability to Machu Picchu in-person for the next day.
 The office opens daily at 6am when tickets are sold for entry the next day.
-Visitors in line or anyone with access to internet, can view real-time changes to ticket availability.
+Visitors in line or anyone with access to internet, can view real-time changes to availability as tickets are sold.

-Change to the Real Time In-person Machu Picchu Ticket sales process
+How to use the Real Time In-person Machu Picchu Ticket sales monitor

-This means that every member of your group who is getting a ticket needs to be in line.
-And this also means, that no matter what I, or anyone else tells you, it's important to be ready for last minute changes.
+No matter what I, or anyone else tells you, it's important to be ready for last minute changes to this process.

 There is a total of 1000 in-person tickets to Machu Picchu available each day, divided among 6 circuits: